lorival/quarkus-java-template/README.md

   - Reason: This manager support us to download, configure and change different Java SDKs easily using CLI
 - Java SDK: [Eclipse Adoptium Temurin](https://adoptium.net/) (installed by make install)
   - Reason: Open-source SDK for personal and enterprise development
+- Library to improve Java development: [Lombok](https://projectlombok.org/)
+  - Reason: To not spend time coding getters, setters, builders and constructors

 ### Core Tools and Frameworks
 - Microservice framework: [Quarkus](https://quarkus.io/)
   - Reason: Faster way to develop a faster and reactive application based in market standards